velleeda/Petshop-2/README.md

 # Petshop-2

-Projeto criado em um dos cursos de JavaScript da Alura para aprender sobre CRUD com JavaScript assíncrono. <br />
+Project created in one of Alura's JavaScript courses to learn about CRUD with asynchronous JavaScript. <br />

-Nele aprendi: <br />
+In it I learned how: <br />

-- A criar um CRUD utilizando o método fetch e os verbos HTTP;
+- To create a CRUD using the fetch method and HTTP verbs;
-- A consumir dados de uma API e exibir no front-end;
+- To consume data from an API and displaying it on the front-end;
-- Como utilizar o método fetch para consumir dados de uma API;
+- To use the fetch method to consume data from an API;
-- A manipular os verbos HTTP através do método fetch;
+- To manipulate HTTP verbs through the fetch method;
-- Como funcionam as promises no JavaScript.
+- Promises work in JavaScript.

 # Overview

 ![](./assets/gifs/default.gif)